sled-rs/sled-rs.github.io/perf.md

 operation will either retry using the new value or it will fail.
 We will cover lock-free and wait-free algorithms in much more detail below.

+Speculation is a key tenant in taking advantage of parallel hardware, because it lets us make bets about contention and possibly throw work away if our bet didn't pan out.

 Most modern databases are usually designed to perform transactions using optimistic concurrency control.
 Rather than taking out locks for items involved in a transaction, OCC avoids locks but performs a validation step before